ibm-cloud-docs/power-iaas/modifying-instance.md

 {: help}
 {: support}

 You can resize a storage volume after its initial creation.
 To delete a volume, its status must indicate one of the following states: `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
 Additionally, the storage volume cannot be deleted if it is migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.
 Resizing is not immediately available after you deploy a VM.

-Also, you cannot resize a volume that has a snapshot associated with it.
+Any volume that has been included in a snapshot cannot be resized.
+To resize a volume that has been included in a snapshot, you must first delete all of the snapshots the volume is a part of.
 {: important}

 1. Go to the IBM Cloud console and click **Storage volumes**.

 2. Click the **Edit** icon to the right of your storage volume.

 3. After you click the **Edit** icon, a menu appears.
-Select tne desired storage volume size.
-You can only increase the size of the storage volume.
+Select the wanted storage volume size.
+You can increase only the size of the storage volume.

     ![Modifying your storage volume](./images/console-modify-volume.png "Modifying your storage volume"){: caption="Figure 2.
 Modifying your storage volume" caption-side="bottom"}